“… the fundamental object of redress must be to help those who have suffered to heal and live a productive and fulfilled

-President Dr Deidre Palmer has affirmed the Uniting Church’s commitment to the National Redress Scheme and acknowledged the pain caused for survivors, who are waiting to access redress through the National Redress Scheme.
+President Dr Deidre Palmer has affirmed the Uniting Church’s commitment to the National Redress Scheme and acknowledged the pain caused for survivors, who were waiting to access redress through the National Redress Scheme.

 “For those who might have been concerned about our commitment, please be assured that we are working to make amends and to ensure that our Church has a strong and robust culture of child safety that empowers children and adults in our care.”

 “For anyone who was abused in the care of the Uniting Church, in our churches, schools or agencies, I’d again like to apologise sincerely.
 I am truly sorry that we didn’t protect and care for you in accordance with our Christian values,” said Dr Palmer.

 We encourage survivors to make an application for redress under the Government’s National Redress Scheme.
 Go to the Scheme’s website here.